 What is short bowel syndrome?

-Short bowel syndrome is a group of problems.
+Short bowel syndrome is a group of problems that can happen if you are not able to absorb many of the nutrients in the foods you eat.
 They happen to people who have had a large part of their small intestine removed.

 The small intestine is a long, curving organ.
 It connects your stomach to your large intestine.
 Digestion starts in your stomach.
 But most digestion takes place in the small intestine.
 The small intestine also absorbs nutrients.
 Bowel refers to the small intestine and large intestine together.